Editor-in-chief: Lee Hope

 Managing Editor: Amy Grier

-Amy Grier is a writer currently finishing an MFA in Creative Writing, Nonfiction at Lesley University.
-A singer and classically trained pianist with a degree in Music Education, she has travelled extensively and taught music and English in the U.S. and Japan.
-Amy earned a master’s in East Asian Studies from Washington University in St. Louis, concentrating in Japanese language and history, and a master’s in Literature and Writing from Rivier University.
-Her prose and poetry has appeared in Poetry East, eratio postmodern poetry, Streetlight Magazine, xoJane, and Dream International Quarterly.
+Amy Grier is a writer and editor who earned her MFA at Lesley University.
+A singer and classically trained pianist, she has travelled extensively and taught music and English in the U.S. and Japan.
+Amy has a master’s in East Asian Studies from Washington University in St. Louis, and one in Literature and Writing from Rivier University.
+Her prose and poetry has appeared in Poetry East, eratio, Streetlight Magazine, xoJane, and Dream International Quarterly, and one of her poems is anthologized in Poetry East’s collection, Bliss.
 Her current project, Quiet One, is a memoir about growing up with a mentally ill mother.
-She lives in Cambridge, Massachusetts with her Chihuahua, Tiberius.

 Olivia Cahoon, a Cape Ann native, received a degree in English from Lees-McRae College where she was presented the 2014 English Award.
 Olivia has worked as a substitute teacher, teacher assistant and tutor of English and Literature for international students and youth of many ages.
 She is a fiction student in Pine Manor College’s MFA program.
 Olivia currently teaches infants and toddlers at a childcare center in Beverly MA.